elemel/fungeoneer/sections/06-octagram.md

 }}[RF{](]]{##[)[]=####{[[#))){({#[)[]{}W==]#(#{#([])}R)}}})[{)=#
 ```

-This dungeon contains wall tiles for turning diagonally (marked `{`, `(`, `)`, or `}` on the map), along with getters and setters for register R (marked `r` or `R`).
+This dungeon contains wall tiles for turning diagonally: backward-left-turners (marked `{` on the map), forward-left-turners (marked `(`), forward-right-turners (marked `)`), and backward-right-turners (marked `}`).

 Your direction can now also be diagonal: southeast, southwest, northwest, or northeast.
 As before, whenever you would step onto a wall tile, stay and turn instead.
-For a `{` tile, turn 135 degrees left.
-For a `(` tile, turn 45 degrees left.
-For a `)` tile, turn 45 degrees right.
-For a `}` tile, turn 135 degrees right.
+For a backward-left-turner, turn 135 degrees left.
+For a forward-left-turner, turn 45 degrees left.
+For a forward-right-turner, turn 45 degrees right.
+For a backward-right-turner, turn 135 degrees right.

+This dungeon also contains tiles with getters and setters for register R (marked `r` or `R`).
 Whenever you step onto an R-getter tile, get your rotation as a number, then push that number onto the stack.
 For an R-setter tile, pop a number from the stack, then set your rotation to that number, changing your direction accordingly.

 After how many steps do you leave the dungeon?